dekuNukem/traffic-cone-film-scanning/README.md

 #### No Magic Bullet

 * TCFS can be as good as any expensive DSLR/mirrorless setup when done properly.
-	* Makes the most out of 35mm & smaller
+	* Gets the most out of 35mm & smaller
 	* Also great with medium format
 	* But likely won't extract all its resolution
 * For utmost quality, wet mounting/drum scans are still hard to beat.